Skip to main content

 Key Provisions

-• Centers must notify parents/guardians of the policy in writing at enrollment and annually thereafter.
+• Licensed day care centers must notify parents or guardians in writing about the policy at enrollment and annually thereafter.

-• The policy must include a procedure and treatment plan with emergency protocols, individual emergency plans for children with allergies, and strategies to reduce allergen exposure.
+• Policy must include: (a) a procedure and treatment plan with emergency protocols and responsibilities for trained staff; (b) guidelines for an individual emergency plan for each child with an allergy; (c) strategies to reduce exposure to allergens.

-• Beginning by August 1, 2027, all center employees must complete an approved anaphylaxis training program, with retraining at least every two years.
+• By August 1, 2027, all licensed day care center employees must complete anaphylaxis training program developed by the Alabama Department of Public Health and keep certification on file, with re-training every two years.

-• Centers that stock nonpatient-specific epinephrine auto-injectors are subject to immunity and liability provisions under Section 22-1-16.
+• Centers that stock nonpatient-specific epinephrine delivery systems are subject to immunity and liability provisions in Section 22-1-16.

-• Immunity from liability is provided for authorized entities, trainers, and employees acting in good faith in accordance with the policy, with exceptions for willful or wanton conduct.
+• Immunity provisions protect authorized entities, trainers, and employees acting in good faith, with exceptions for willful or wanton conduct; manufacturer liability remains unaffected.

 Subjects